alejandroatacho/osu-KawataFuquila-CheatList/README.md

       </a>
     </td>
     <td>
       Owner and Lead Developer of <a href="https://kawata.pw">Kawata</a> and the Aeris client.
-Indirect contributor — the upstream Kawata docs are this archive's source.
+Indirect contributor — the upstream <a href="https://kawata.pw">Kawata</a> docs are this archive's source.
     </td>
   </tr>
 </table>